Editing SDK docs

 The Speakeasy CLI adds comments for operations and models in generated SDKs, based on the summary or description of each operation or schema in the OpenAPI document.
 Comments are generated using the docstring format of the target language.
 For example, in Python, comments are generated as PEP 257 (opens in a new tab)-compliant docstrings.

 By default, comments are generated for all operations and models.
-Disable comment generation for an SDK in the gen.yaml file:
+Comment generation for an SDK can be disabled in the gen.yaml file:

 # ...